On the Stochastic-Quantum Correspondence: Axiomatic Theory

 \item \textbf{Superposition principle}.
 It is derived in \cite{Correspondence} (section IV.
 D)--- although not quite explicitly stated there --- and the interference formula derived there is, together with the Born rule, equivalent to the superposition principle: if $\ket{\psi}$ is a sum of two other states, you get an interference when mod-squaring its (weighted) sum.
 Vice versa, if you get an interference term, it is because the mod-squaring was applied to a (weighted) sum:

 \item \textbf{Measurement axiom}.
 Its proof is relegated to Section 6.1.
-What we can already say, however, is that here we have a different philosophical stance.
-Instead of having a system that \textit{is} in a mixture of "definite" (eigenvector) states until the system "collapses" to one such state, we have a system that always is in a definite configuration, and the corresponding wavefunction is the one that collapses.
+What we can already say, however, is that the Stochastic-Quantum correspondence has a very different philosophical stance.
+Instead of having a system that \textit{is} in a mixture of ``definite'' (eigenvector) states until the system ``collapses'' to one such state, we have a system that always is in a definite configuration, and the corresponding wavefunction is the one that collapses.
 In particular, the state is always in one of its possible configurations, which may have other associated properties (like position having momentum or energy associated to it), whereas the corresponding wavefunction may be in a state that is not an eigenvector of (almost) any operator.